I am so grateful to be able to write, record and perform music for a living.

 I started playing drums when I was in 5th grade and picked up other instruments along the way.
 My mom and dad were both always so supportive.
 They allowed my brother and I to have our drum sets in the living room...thats right, 2 drum sets in the LIVING ROOM, and they never once asked us NOT to play.
 My mom was especially supportive since she was the one home all day and had to put up with all the noise.
 My mom passed in 2004 and my dad passed in 2014.
 May God rest their beautiful souls.
 I thank God every day for allowing me to have them as my parents.

-My live show consists of my original music as well as covers of songs I like.
+Currently, my live show consists of some of my original music as well as covers of songs I like.
 (I only cover songs that I like.)
 I usually play the first portion of my show with just acoustic guitar and vocals and then ramp up to include my backing tracks.
 Every note of my show, pre-recorded and otherwise, is 100% my doing.
 I don't sequence or download anything.

 Things I Love: God, America, my family, my friends, polite and respectful people, seeing my wife and kids smile and laugh, real instruments played by real musicians, Adriana's on The Hill, chocolate covered almonds, ice cream, the truth, a good nap, iced tea, tator chips, Popeye’s Chicken, golf, tennis, St. Louie Blues Hockey...